ibm-cloud-docs/watson-assistant/web-chat-customize-custom-buttons.md

     }
     ```

 1. Create a handler for the [`customResponse`](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-events#customresponse){: external} event.
-This handler renders the custom buttons, using a `CardButton` style we can define in the CSS.
+This handler renders the custom buttons, using a custom `CardButton` style we can define in the CSS.
+(You can see the definition of this style in the [full example](/docs/watson-assistant?topic=watson-assistant-topicid){: external}.)

     ```javascript
     function customResponseHandler(event) {